puppetlabs/puppetlabs-puppet_operations_appliance/README.md

  - rsan::exporter - to be applied to all Puppet infrastructure agents - Console node group "PE Infrastructure Agent"
  - rsan::importer - to be applied to a single node which will be come the Remote Support Access Node(RSAN)

-Following the application of these clases to the infrastructure Puppet Will need to be run on the corresponding agents in the following order:
+Following the application of these clases to the infrastructure, Puppet Will need to be run on the corresponding agents in the following order:

 Infrastructure Agent(s)->RSAN Agent->Infrastrcture Agent(s)->RSAN Agent